Curried Egg Salad with Toasted Baguette

 - stir to combine, test for seasoning and add more if desired.
 Serve

-My life is really crazy right now but I know it will get back to normal before too long, and just in time for the next crisis, and or real life event.
+My life is really crazy now but I know it will get back to normal before too long, and just in time for the next crisis, and or life event.
 When life gets crazy, cook and eat simple!
 See you all very soon with another yummy recipe!